Arts of Iran: Tilework

+Ayeneh-kari

+Ayeneh-kari is an Iranian interior decoration where artists assemble finely cut mirrors together in geometric, calligraphic or foliage forms.

 Cinema

 With 300 international awards in the past 25 years, films from Iran continue to be celebrated worldwide.
-Few of the best known directors are Abbas Kiarostami, Mohsen Makhmalbaf, and Majid Majidi.
+Notable directors include Abbas Kiarostami, Mohsen Makhmalbaf, and Majid Majidi.

 Metalwork (Ghalam-zani)

-Luristan bronzes, probably from around 1000-650 BCE, are a distinctive group of small objects decorated with figures of animals and human in inventive and vigorous poses.
+Luristan bronzes, estimated to be from around 1000-650 BCE, are a distinctive group of small objects decorated with figures of animals and human in inventive and vigorous poses.

 Khatam-kari

-Delicate and meticulous marquetry, produced since the Safavid period: at this time, khatam was so popular in the court that princes learned this technique at the same level of music or painting.
-In the 18th and 19th centuries, katahm declined, before being stimulated under the reign of Reza Shah, with the creation of craft schools in Tehran, Isfahan, and Shiraz.
+Marquetry technique appeared since the Safavid period: at this time, khatam was so popular in the court that princes learned this technique at the same level of music or painting.
+In the 18th and 19th centuries, khatam declined, before being stimulated under the reign of Reza Shah, with the creation of craft schools in Tehran, Isfahan, and Shiraz.
 "Khatam" means "incrustation", and "Khatam-kari" (خاتمکاری), "incrustation work".
 This craft consists in the production of incrustation patterns (generally star shaped), with thin sticks of wood (ebony, teak, ziziphus, orange, rose), brass (for golden parts), camel bones (white parts).
 Ivory, gold or silver can also be used for collection objects.
 Sticks are assembled in triangular beams, themselves assembled and glued in a strict order to create a cylinder, 70 cm in diameter, whose cross-section is the main motif: a six-branch star included in a hexagon.
 These cylinders are cut into shorter cylinders, and then compressed and dried between two wooden plates, before being sliced for the last time, in 1 mm wide tranches.
 These sections are ready to be plated and glued on the object to be decorated, before lacquer finishing.
 The tranche can also be softened through heating in order to wrap around objects.
-Many objects can be decorated in this fashion, such as: jewellery/decorative boxes, chessboards, cadres, pipes, desks, frames or some musical instruments.
-Khatam can be used on Persian miniature, realizing true work of art.
+Many objects can be decorated in this fashion, such as: jeweler/decorative boxes, chessboards, cadres, pipes, desks, frames or some musical instruments.
+Khatam can be used on Persian miniature.

 Coming from techniques imported from China and improved by Persian know-how, this craft existed for more than 700 years and is still perennial in Shiraz and Isfahan.